SummaryRead the full fact sheet

 - carefully examine your mouth, teeth and gums

 - ask about your general health and any issues you have with your teeth, mouth or gums

-- ask about your oral healthcare at home and give advice on ways to keep your mouth, teeth and gums healthy
+- ask about your at home and give advice on ways to keep your mouth, teeth and gums healthy

 - explain any risks associated with treatment you may need, and the costs